 Located on the AIIAS campus, the Leslie Hardinge Library supports the academic, research, and spiritual needs of AIIAS community through its information resources and services.
-Currently, it has holdings of more than

-66, 000 volumes of reference and circulating books, hundreds of print journal titles, and a growing collection of multimedia and electronic resources.
-It also subscribes to a number of powerful databases, providing an online access to over 8, 000 full-text journals and an increasing number of ebooks.
+Currently, it has holdings of more than 66, 000 volumes of reference and circulating books, hundreds of print journal titles, and a growing collection of multimedia and electronic resources.
+It also subscribes to a number of powerful databases, providing an online access to over 14, 000 full-text journals and an increasing number of ebooks.
 In addition, the library is affiliated with local and international library associations and consortia and maintains Inter-Library Loan agreements with libraries around the world providing hard-to-find resources for its patrons.

-With its commitment to serve AIIAS students on and off campus, the library integrates technology in its services allowing access to web-based resources, maintaining library website and online repository, offering virtual reference service, and utilizing an integrated library system to provide an Online Public Access Catalog (OPAC), and automated cataloguing and circulation services.
+With its commitment to serve AIIAS students on and off campus, the library integrates technology in its services allowing access to web-based resources, maintaining a library website, research guides, and an online repository, offering a virtual reference service, and utilizing an integrated library system to provide an Online Public Access Catalog (OPAC), and automated cataloguing and circulation services.
+Its wide array of services includes library orientation and instruction, tutorials, instruction for research classes, and seminars and workshops covering various topics in management and organization of research materials, citation help, and presentation tools.
 The library also incorporates an Instructional and Media Resources Center (IMRC, see p.
-8) for curricular and non-print resources, and houses the Center for Adventist Research Asia (see p.
-9), and a computer laboratory.
+9) for curricular and non-print resources, and houses the Center for Adventist Research Asia (see p.
+11), and a computer laboratory.